 - Severe headache

 - High temperature

 - Non-blanching rash

 In children, the symptoms may be slightly different.
 In babies, one of the main symptoms may be an altered cry and, instead of a high temperature, a low temperature.
 Babies may also become unresponsive or difficult to wake and are unlikely to feed well.

 The symptoms of meningitis mimic those of other, less serious conditions and are therefore sometimes missed, particularly if the patient is relatively well at the time of seeing the doctor but deteriorates rapidly after the initial examination.
 Failing to identify the signs of meningitis quickly can result in a delayed diagnosis, delayed treatment, and a heightened risk of complications.

 Bacterial meningitis is the most threatening type of meningitis, particularly for young children.
 The disease can advance quickly, causing children to become dangerously ill in a matter of hours.
 Early diagnosis and treatment is essential to limit the complications associated with meningitis and septicaemia.
 If doctors fail to identify the illness and begin treatment quickly, the chances of patients being left with life-long complications increases significantly.
-Permanent and life-changing complications typically include hearing loss, brain damage, extensive scarring of the skin (which may cause movement to be restricted) and amputation.
+Permanent and life-changing complications typically include hearing loss, brain injury, extensive scarring of the skin (which may cause movement to be restricted) and amputation.

 Making a Meningitis Claim